JYBLOCKS/roadmap-senior-react/README.md

 - two pointers;
 - memoization.

-## Rutina
+## Routine

-Cada viernes:
+Every Friday:

-- 1 Easy en <= 15 min;
+- 1 Easy in <= 15 min;
-- 1 Medium en <= 35 min.
+- 1 Medium in <= 35 min.

-Objetivo anual:
+Annual target:

 - 80 Easy;
 - 60 Medium.

 ---

-# Preguntas que al terminar debes poder responder sin buscar
+# Questions You Must Be Able to Answer Without Looking Them Up

 ## JavaScript

-- ¿Qué diferencia hay entre microtasks y tasks?
+- What is the difference between microtasks and tasks?
-- ¿Cómo funciona una closure internamente?
+- How does a closure work internally?
-- ¿Por qué `Promise.then` corre antes que `setTimeout(..., 0)`?
+- Why does `Promise.then` run before `setTimeout(..., 0)`?
-- ¿Qué causa un memory leak en JS?
+- What causes a memory leak in JavaScript?
-- ¿Qué hace realmente `async/await`?
+- What does `async/await` actually do?

 ## Browser

-- ¿Qué ocurre desde URL hasta pixels?
+- What happens from URL to pixels?
-- ¿Qué provoca layout thrashing?
+- What causes layout thrashing?
-- ¿Qué diferencia paint de composite?
+- What is the difference between paint and composite?
-- ¿Qué es CORS realmente?
+- What is CORS really?
-- ¿Cómo funciona HTTP caching?
+- How does HTTP caching work?

 ## React

-- ¿Qué dispara un render?
+- What triggers a render?
-- ¿Qué diferencia render de commit?
+- What is the difference between render and commit?
-- ¿Por qué una key incorrecta puede destruir state?
+- Why can an incorrect key destroy state?
-- ¿Cuándo `useMemo` empeora una app?
+- When does `useMemo` make an app worse?
-- ¿Por qué ocurre una stale closure?
+- Why does a stale closure happen?
-- ¿Qué problema resuelve React Compiler?
+- What problem does React Compiler solve?
-- ¿Qué diferencia server state de client state?
+- What is the difference between server state and client state?
-- ¿Qué significa concurrent rendering?
+- What does concurrent rendering mean?

 ## Architecture

-- ¿Cuándo usar Context, Zustand o Redux?
+- When should you use Context, Zustand, or Redux?
-- ¿Cómo defines boundaries de features?
+- How do you define feature boundaries?
-- ¿Qué código debe vivir fuera de React?
+- What code should live outside React?
-- ¿Cómo evitas acoplamiento entre módulos?
+- How do you avoid coupling between modules?
-- ¿Cómo diseñas una API reusable de componentes?
+- How do you design a reusable component API?

 ## Testing

-- ¿Qué no deberías mockear?
+- What should you not mock?
-- ¿Cuándo usar unit, integration o E2E?
+- When should you use unit, integration, or E2E tests?
-- ¿Qué causa flaky tests?
+- What causes flaky tests?
-- ¿Por qué probar implementación interna es peligroso?
+- Why is testing internal implementation details dangerous?

 ## Backend

-- ¿Qué hace idempotente un endpoint?
+- What makes an endpoint idempotent?
-- ¿JWT o session cookie?
+- JWT or session cookie?
-- ¿Qué diferencia authentication de authorization?
+- What is the difference between authentication and authorization?
-- ¿Cómo evitas race conditions?
+- How do you avoid race conditions?
-- ¿Cómo diseñas retries seguros?
+- How do you design safe retries?
-- ¿Qué es backpressure?
+- What is backpressure?

 ## Database

-- ¿Qué hace un índice?
+- What does an index do?
-- ¿Cuándo un índice puede empeorar una operación?
+- When can an index make an operation worse?
-- ¿Qué es una transacción?
+- What is a transaction?
-- ¿Qué son isolation levels?
+- What are isolation levels?
-- ¿Qué es N+1?
+- What is N+1?

 ## Distributed systems

-- ¿Cuándo usar Redis?
+- When should you use Redis?
-- ¿Cuándo usar una queue?
+- When should you use a queue?
-- ¿Qué significa at-least-once delivery?
+- What does at-least-once delivery mean?
-- ¿Por qué un consumer debe ser idempotente?
+- Why must a consumer be idempotent?

 ## DevOps

-- ¿Qué diferencia image de container?
+- What is the difference between an image and a container?
-- ¿Qué hace Kubernetes que Docker no hace?
+- What does Kubernetes do that Docker does not?
-- ¿Qué es readiness vs liveness?
+- What is readiness vs liveness?
-- ¿Cómo haces rollback?
+- How do you perform a rollback?

 ---

-# Senior communication training
+# Senior Communication Training

-Ser Senior no significa únicamente escribir código.
+Being a Senior Engineer is not only about writing code.

-Cada semana debes hacer al menos una de estas actividades:
+Every week, you must do at least one of these activities:

-- escribir un ADR;
+- write an ADR;
-- explicar un concepto a otra persona;
+- explain a concept to another person;
-- hacer code review;
+- perform a code review;
-- escribir una RFC;
+- write an RFC;
-- documentar un incidente hipotético;
+- document a hypothetical incident;
-- explicar trade-offs de una decisión.
+- explain the trade-offs of a decision.

-Cada mes escribe:
+Every month, write:

 `ARCHITECTURE_REVIEW_MONTH_XX.md`

-con:
+with:

-1. decisiones tomadas;
+1. decisions made;
-2. decisiones equivocadas;
+2. incorrect decisions;
-3. deuda técnica;
+3. technical debt;
-4. riesgos;
+4. risks;
 5. performance;
-6. seguridad;
+6. security;
-7. plan de mejora.
+7. improvement plan.

 ---

-# Rutina de Code Review Senior
+# Senior Code Review Routine

-En cada PR revisa:
+For every PR, review:

 ## Correctness

-- ¿resuelve realmente el requirement?
+- does it actually satisfy the requirement?
-- ¿qué edge cases faltan?
+- what edge cases are missing?

 ## Architecture

-- ¿está en la capa correcta?
+- is it in the correct layer?
-- ¿aumenta acoplamiento?
+- does it increase coupling?
-- ¿rompe boundaries?
+- does it break boundaries?

 ## React

-- ¿estado innecesario?
+- unnecessary state?
-- ¿effect innecesario?
+- unnecessary effect?
-- ¿prop drilling justificable?
+- justified prop drilling?
-- ¿render innecesario?
+- unnecessary render?

 ## TypeScript

-- ¿hay `any`?
+- is there any `any`?
-- ¿tipos modelan estados imposibles?
+- do the types model impossible states?
-- ¿puede usarse discriminated union?
+- can a discriminated union be used?

 ## Performance

-- ¿network waterfall?
+- network waterfall?
-- ¿bundle impact?
+- bundle impact?
-- ¿render cost?
+- render cost?
-- ¿N+1 requests?
+- N+1 requests?

 ## Security

-- ¿user input validado?
+- is user input validated?
-- ¿authorization real?
+- real authorization?
-- ¿secret filtrado?
+- leaked secret?

 ## Testing

-- ¿se prueba comportamiento?
+- is behavior being tested?
-- ¿faltan failure cases?
+- are failure cases missing?

 ---

-# Métricas del año
+# Yearly Metrics

-Al finalizar debes acumular al menos:
+By the end, you must accumulate at least:

 - 52 retrospectives;
 - 12 architecture reviews;
 - 20+ ADRs;
 - 150+ algorithm problems;
-- 1 aplicación SaaS seria;
+- 1 serious SaaS application;
-- 4 proyectos secundarios;
+- 4 secondary projects;
 - 100+ tests unit/integration;
 - 20+ E2E tests;
 - 10 performance investigations;
 - 10 system design exercises;
 - 10 backend design exercises;
-- 5 incident postmortems simulados;
+- 5 simulated incident postmortems;
-- 5 technical presentations grabadas.
+- 5 recorded technical presentations.

 ---

-# Libros recomendados
+# Recommended Books

-No son obligatorios de leer completos de una sola vez.
+You are not required to read them completely in one sitting.

 ## JavaScript